ghl3/Jest/doc/intro.md

 ## Variables

+There are two ways to declare variables in jest.

 Global variables are declared using the "val" keyword, an equals sign, and an expression:

     val x = 10;